rellla/vdr-plugin-softhddevice-drm-gles/README.md

 Why do we need another softhddevice version?
 --------------------------------------------
-This is basically a fork of https://github.com/zillevdr/vdr-plugin-softhddevice-drm.git and is aimed to merge all upstream commits back again - if possible.
+This was basically a fork of https://github.com/zillevdr/vdr-plugin-softhddevice-drm.git but has received major rewrites across most of the code.

 The target of this version are embedded devices, see supported hardware.

-The difference to the original fork is, that it adds some additional features like resized video, hardware accelerated OSD rendering, support for Rpi4/5 and Amlogic devices and a few more things.
+The difference in function to the original fork is, that it adds some additional features like resized video, hardware accelerated OSD rendering, support for Rpi4/5 and Amlogic devices, detach/attach functionalizy  and a few more things.
 Read the commit history for detailed info.
-There are a bunch of changes in the code, especially the drm handling was re-written and has changed a bit to fully respect the atomic modesetting API now.
+There are a bunch of changes in the code, especially the drm handling was re-written and has changed to fully respect the atomic modesetting API now.
 Though everything should work like it does with the original code, it's not guaranteed, that some bugs crept in.

 As a principle, this softhddevice version is only dealing with mainline versions and standards,